Co-curricular Program

 Lunchtime Clubs

 With a wide range of co-curricular opportunities on offer, students are encouraged to explore their passions.
-Our lunchtime club program operates at both the Junior School and Senior School with a wide variety of options including Art, Debating, Environment and more.
+Our lunchtime club program operates at both of our campuses with a wide variety of options including Art, Debating, Environment and more.
 Clubs vary based on student interests.

 Leadership Opportunities